GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 ```

 :::primary
-**Note**: If you change the environment and prefix, make sure you change the name of the Lambda inside the `blueprints/terraform/architect-flows/DudeWheresMyStuffChat_v23-0.yaml` file to the name of the new Lambda.
+**Note**: If you change the environment and prefix, make sure you change the name of the Lambda inside the blueprints/terraform/architect-flows/DudeWheresMyStuffChat_v23-0.yaml file to the name of the new Lambda.
 :::

 ### Run Terraform

 You are now ready to run this blueprint solution for your organization.

-1. Change to the `blueprints/terraform` directory and issue these commands:
+1. Change to the blueprints/terraform folder and issue these commands:

 * `terraform plan` - This executes a trial run against your Genesys Cloud organization and shows you a list of all the AWS, and Genesys Cloud resources created.
 Review this list and make sure you are comfortable with the activity being undertake before continuing to the second step.